Test-More/Dist-Zilla-PluginBundle-Test2/CONTRIBUTING.md

 can submit an issue report [via the web](https://github.com/Test-More/Dist-Zilla-PluginBundle-Test2/issues) ).

 This distribution also has an IRC channel at irc://irc.perl.org/#perl-qa

+We also have a Slack team that can be joined by anyone with an `@cpan.org` email address [https://perl-test2.slack.com/] If you do not have an `@cpan.org` email you can ask for a Slack invite by emailing Chad Granum [exodist@cpan.org](mailto:exodist@cpan.org).

 ## Tidyall